clicksuku/SundarkpCode/README.md

 #Usage#

-Please refer to the readme of the individual projects.
+Please refer to the individual projects for details.

 #Author#